Find Trade Colleges

 Women make up 16% of the precision metal working majors at the school.

 The in-demand basic certificate programs at Rowan-Cabarrus Community College helped the school earn the #3 place on this year’s ranking of the most popular precision metal working schools in North Carolina.
-Rowan-Cabarrus Community College is a moderately-sized public school located in the midsize suburb of Salisbury.
+Rowan-Cabarrus Community College is a medium-sized public school located in the midsize suburb of Salisbury.

 Women make up 5% of the precision metal working majors at the school.